drios2023-ga/frog-collector/README.md

 # The Frog Collector

 This simple and fun application demonstrates full CRUD capability and features a model-view-controller architecture.
-It was build with Python and Django.
+It was built with Python and Django.

 This was a group project.
 I was the backend developer and built out the router, model, views and controllers in Python.
 My partner focused on CSS styling and the photos.